wafflecomposite/LemnisGateSalvageOps/README.md

 - Launch the game by clicking the `LemnisGate.exe` in game folder.
 (Make sure all players have launched the game through `LemnisGate.exe` and not through **Steam**)
 - Make sure everybody is online in **Steam** and shown to be playing `Spacewar` (Spacewar's appID usage is allowed for developers' needs, see [Steamworks documentation](https://partner.steamgames.com/doc/sdk/api/example), there is no known cases of bans for that)
 - Continue following the instructions above, starting with `P2P (DEV)` menu option
-- Doesn't seem to be possible for Linux: even if you add an `.exe` through `Add Non-Steam Game...` menu, Steam doesn't not registers you playing it and you wouldn't be able to find a match, so you might have to rely on LAN P2P solition.
-I haven't tested it, but it might be possible to actually install `Spacewar`, then replace the game's contents with Lemnis Gate and rename the `LemnisGate.exe` to whatever name Spacewar uses for it's `.exe` so Steam would launch the Lemnis Gate instead, still showing that you play `Spacewar`.
-If anyone knows how to actually fix this without going for 100 extra miles for it, please let me know.
+- It won't work on Linux.
+If you really desperate to run Lemnis Gate as Spacewar on Linux, there is a [special silly guide](/LINUX_SPACEWAR.md).
+If anyone knows the better way, please let me know.

 ### LAN P2P
 - Does **NOT** require Steam at all